DIY 2" x 72" Belt Grinder Project

 Once the VFD enclosure was mounted to the frame, I could terminate one end of the control cable accurately estimate the cable length for the motor.
 The control wiring is fairly straight forward.
 One thing to pay attention to is the wire colours.
-The particular printer cable I had has solid and striped wires and they can be easy to mix the two.
-A quick check put with the ohmmeter will save the day if you make a mistake here.
+The particular printer cable I had has insulation that is colored solid and some with white stripes.
+These can be easy to mix up.
+A quick check put with the ohmmeter will save the day and prevent a mistake here.

 VFD EnclosureThe VFD enclosure is a surplus Hoffman NEMA 4 14" x 18" x 8".
 As it did not come with a mounting pan, I had to make one from something.
 Conveniently, I found some 1/8" utility grade aluminum that was pretty scratched up, but the price (free) was right.

 I mounted the VFD and 24V power supply as well as some DIN rail to mount the terminal blocks.